Vizzuality/marxan-cloud/docs/marxan/data-computations.md

 The time complexity of this operation is generally `O(n)`.

-## Protected area of planning units
+## Protected portion of planning units

 `api/apps/geoprocessing/src/modules/scenario-protected-area-calculation/scenario-protected-area-calculation-processor.ts`

-Once users create a scenario, choose relevant IUCN protected area labels or upload a shapefile of protected areas, and set the threshold to be used in order for a planning unit to be considered as protected, the protected area of each planning unit is calculated.
+Once users create or update a scenario, choose relevant IUCN protected area labels or upload a shapefile of protected areas, and set the threshold to be used in order for a planning unit to be considered as protected, the protected portion of each planning unit is calculated.

 The time complexity of this operation depends on the geometries of the protected areas included in the analysis, as well as on the number (and geometries, if